wonjames/data-engineer-24/README.md

 We may invite you to a follow up call to review all three exercises.

-Please fork this repo and record your responses in the included folder.
-You should submit a link to your forked repo to austin.wu@boulderingproject.com.
-You're welcome to keep the forked repository private, just invite austin.wu@boulderingproject.com as a collaborator.
+Please fork this repo (and make it private) and record your responses in the included folder.
+You should submit a link to your forked repo to austin.wu@boulderingproject.com, also inviting austin.wu@boulderingproject.com as a collaborator.

 ## Exercises